tabular-io/iceberg-kafka-connect/kafka-connect-transforms/README.md

 _(Experimental)_

 The `DmsTransform` SMT transforms an AWS DMS formatted message for use by the sink's CDC feature.
-It will promote the `data` element field to top level and add the following metadata fields:
+It will promote the `data` element fields to top level and add the following metadata fields:
 `_cdc_op`, `_cdc_ts`, and `_cdc_table`.

 ## Configuration